-Management believes that the initial financing requirements of the Holding Company will be relatively modest and can be accommodated through a number of alternative sources, including public and private debt placement, bank borrowings and dividends from subsidiaries.
-Securitization is expected to provide the principal funding source for the student loan purchases of the Holding Company after such function is transferred from the GSE.
+Management believes that the initial financing requirements of the Holding Company will be minimal and can be accommodated through a number of alternative sources, including public and private debt placement, bank borrowings and dividends from subsidiaries.
+Securitization is expected to provide the principal funding source for the anticipated student loan purchases of the Holding Company.
 However, there will be a need for on-balance sheet financing for such activities during the period prior to securitization.
 Such financings may require the Holding Company to obtain a bond rating.
 Ratings for Holding Company debt will not be known until specific debt is issued.
-Although the Company has not begun specific discussions with the ratings agencies as of the date of this Proxy Statement/Prospectus, it is expected that these ratings will be below the GSE's current credit rating levels.
+It is expected that these ratings will be below the GSE's current credit rating levels.